Graduate Program in Clinical Psychology

 About the Program

 Established in 1947 and accredited by the APA since 1948, the doctoral program in clinical psychology at BU has a long and distinguished history.
 The scientist practitioner model of the clinical psychologist has shaped our commitment to the pursuit of excellence in both theoretical and empirical knowledge.
-The graduate PhD program in clinical psychology is part of the Department of Psychology, which is nested in a University center housing the behavioral sciences.
+The graduate PhD program in clinical psychology is part of the Department of Psychological & Brain Sciences, which is nested in a University center housing the behavioral sciences.
 The clinical doctoral program is an exciting, dynamic academic training program!

 The Boston University PhD Program in Clinical Psychology was one of the first twelve programs approved by the American Psychological Association in 1948.
 The program has a long-standing commitment to the scientist-practitioner “Boulder” model of doctoral training.
 As such, graduates of the program are expected to be competent in clinical assessment and intervention skills as well as in general research skills and the ability to apply these skills to investigating problems of interest to clinical psychologists.
 This emphasis on integrating research and clinical skills produces a scientist-practitioner who is more than the sum of these two constituent roles.